QuadMax/ArduTracker/README.md

 # ArduTracker

-This is an Tracker designed for flying fpv by using a downlink over the audio channel.
+The ArduTracker is a light weight, easy to build FPV Tracker.
+It uses the downlink of the audio channel from the Transmitter as telemetry link.
+But this project is different from most others.
+ArduTracker is a continuous 360° degree Tracker with a special hinge.
+This [Video](https://vimeo.com/3991479) shows it best.

 Special thanks to [Cesco1](https://github.com/Cesco1) who made this possible.
 ******